awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-analytics.md

 In the **Analytics** tab, you can specify an Amazon Pinpoint project for your Amazon Cognito app client\.
 For more information, see [Using Amazon Pinpoint Analytics with Amazon Cognito user pools](cognito-user-pools-pinpoint-integration.md)\.

 **Note**
  Amazon Pinpoint is available in several AWS Regions in North America, Europe, Asia, and Oceania\.
-Amazon Pinpoint regions include the Amazon Pinpoint API\.
-If a Amazon Pinpoint region is supported by Amazon Cognito, then Amazon Cognito will send events to Amazon Pinpoint projects within the *same* Amazon Pinpoint region\.
+Amazon Pinpoint Regions include the Amazon Pinpoint API\.
+If an Amazon Pinpoint region is supported by Amazon Cognito, then Amazon Cognito will send events to Amazon Pinpoint projects within the *same* Amazon Pinpoint region\.
 If a region *isn't* supported by Amazon Pinpoint, then Amazon Cognito will *only* support sending events in us\-east\-1\.
 For Amazon Pinpoint detailed region information, see [Amazon Pinpoint endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/pinpoint.html) and [Using Amazon Pinpoint analytics with Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-pinpoint-integration.html)\.

 **To add analytics and campaigns**